 Health Maintenance Organization (HMO).
 With an HMO, your care is coordinated by a primary care physician (PCP) in the plan’s network who refers you to specialists as needed.
-If you go out of the network for anything except emergency care or dialysis it probably won’t be covered.
+If you go out of the network for anything except emergency care or dialysis, it probably won’t be covered.
 It’s important to read and follow all plan rules.

-PPO.
-These plans have networks of doctors and facilities that provide services covered under your plan.
-You don’t need referrals to see a specialist, but it’s still good to have a PCP to coordinate your care.
-Care outside the network costs more.
+Preferred Provider Organizations (PPO).
+PPO plans have networks of doctors and facilities that provide services covered under your plan.
+You don’t need a referral to see a specialist, but you may still want to have a PCP to coordinate your care.
+Care outside the network will cost more.

-Private fee-for-service (PFFS).
+Private Fee-For-Service (PFFS).
 With a PFFS, you can go to any Medicare-approved doctor or facility, but they negotiate their own rates.
-Not everyone accepts these plans, so check if your healthcare provider accepts your PFFS plan before you choose this option.
+Not every provider accepts these plans, so check if your preferred doctors participate before you choose this option.

-Special needs plan (SNP).
-These plans are available to people who need a high level of care management and coordination.
-You may be eligible if you:
+Special Needs Plan (SNP).
+SNPs are available to people who need a high level of care management and coordination.
+You may be eligible for an SNP if you:

-- have certain health conditions, such as kidney disease (ESRD), diabetes, or chronic heart conditions
+- have certain health conditions, such as end stage renal disease (ESRD), diabetes, or chronic heart conditions

 - live in a nursing home

-Medicare Advantage plans in Nevada are offered by 11 insurance carriers:
+Medicare Advantage plans in Nevada are offered by the following insurance carriers:

 Not every carrier offers plans in all Nevada counties, so your choices will vary based on your ZIP code.

-You’re eligible for Medicare if you’re 65 or older and a citizen or legal resident of the United State for the past 5 or more years.
+You’re eligible for Medicare if you’re age 65 or older and a citizen or legal resident of the United States for the past 5 years or more.

-People under age 65 may be eligible if you:
+If you’re under age 65, you may be eligible if you:

-- receive disability benefits from the Railroad Retirement Board or Social Security Disability (SSDI) insurance
+- receive disability benefits from the Railroad Retirement Board or Social Security

-- have permanent kidney failure (ESRD) or are the recipient of a kidney transplant
+- have ESRD or are the recipient of a kidney transplant

 To get Medicare Part A without a monthly premium, you or your spouse must meet the requirements by having worked in a job where you paid Medicare taxes for 10 or more years.